NAVNEETLAKRA25/Inventory_Management_System/README.md

-# 📊 Automated Inventory Management System in Excel
+# 📊 Inventory Management System in Excel

 This is a fully automated inventory management system built in **Microsoft Excel**, featuring:
 - Customer, Product, Vendor, Sales & Purchase Tracking